esp-rs/std-training/book/src/03_4_http_server.md

 ## Troubleshooting

 - `httpd_txrx: httpd_resp_send_err` can be solved by restarting, or `cargo clean` if nothing happens.
-- Make sure your computer and the Rust ESP Board are using the same wifi network.
+- Make sure your computer and the Rust ESP Board are using the same Wifi network.